KenwoodFox/Project-Template/README.md

 .
 └── YourProject
-    ├── CAD                                 # CAD Files, 3D objects (cases, brackets, big things) ├── Firmware                            # Firmware (setup by default with PIO) │   ├── include                         # Include files like pindefs and headers │   ├── lib                             # Custom lib files like project objects and memory
+    ├── CAD                                 # CAD Files, 3D objects (cases, brackets, big things) ├── Docs                                # Documentation (setup by default with Sphinx) ├── Firmware                            # Firmware (setup by default with PIO) │   ├── include                         # Include files like pindefs and headers │   ├── lib                             # Custom lib files like project objects and memory